 Next Decade Technology Hydrogen Production Pathway Emissions and LCOH Figures

 This section includes figures of the GHG emissions for each next-decade hydrogen production pathway explored in the study.
-It also includes a detailed cost breakdown figure of each hourly-reliable fossil-based production pathway explored, since this was not included in the main text.
+It also includes a detailed cost breakdown figure for each hourly-reliable fossil-based production pathway in each state, since this was not included in the main text.